 Occasionally there may be lengthy delays (as much as 24 hours) between the reported finding of lost people and the return of searchers to their homes.
 This may be due to a long evacuation, time taken for distant searchers to return to base or transport delays.
 It is also possible that news reports are inaccurate.
 Members and their families should be aware that only limited reliance can be placed on media reporting of searches.

-Bushwalkers Search and Rescue has a bi-annual newsletter called Behind the Log.
-It is currently the only direct communication with each individual member.
-Other communication avenues are through your Club Delegate and attendance at search practices.
+Bushwalkers Search and Rescue send email updates directly to member.
+Other communication avenues are through your Club Delegate and attendance at search training.

 The general form of training for BSAR is through the annual practice weekend.
-Members are encouraged to attend at least one practice every two to three years.
-If you have not attended a search or practice recently, please attend the next practice.
+Members are encouraged to attend at least one training event every two to three years.
+If you have not attended a search or training event recently, please attend the next practice.

 In the normal course of bushwalking activities be observant, with the idea of developing suggestions on aspects of search and rescue work.